UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment

 \section{Abstract}

-Large vision-language models (VLMs) can already identify rich visual elements in a scene, yet their outputs remain poorly aligned with human preferences in domain-specific tasks: the mapping from visual features to discrete preference labels is misaligned with human judgement boundaries.
-Existing remedies close this gap by modifying model weights via fine-tuning or reinforcement learning, demanding labelled data and substantial GPU compute.
-We show that this alignment can instead be achieved \emph{without modifying the VLM itself}, and propose a post-hoc concept-bottleneck pipeline with three tightly coupled stages, unified by an end-to-end dimension optimization loop.
-Specifically, (i)~interpretable evaluation dimensions are automatically discovered by the VLM from consensus exemplars and refined via an end-to-end search; (ii)~an Observer--Debater--Judge multi-agent chain extracts robust continuous concept scores from a frozen VLM; and (iii)~locally-weighted ridge regression on a hybrid visual--semantic manifold calibrates these scores against human ratings.
-Applied to urban perception as \textbf{UrbanAlign}, the framework achieves 72.2\% accuracy ($\kappa{=}0.45$) on Place Pulse~2.0 across six categories, outperforming the best supervised baseline by +15.1\,pp and uncalibrated VLM scoring by +16.3\,pp, with full dimension-level interpretability and zero model-weight modification.
+Vision-language models (VLMs) can describe urban scenes in rich detail, yet consistently fail to produce reliable human preference labels in domain-specific tasks such as safety assessment and aesthetic evaluation.
+The standard fix, fine-tuning or RLHF, requires large-scale annotations and model retraining.
+We ask a different question: \emph{can a frozen VLM be aligned with human preferences without modifying any weights?} Our key insight is that VLMs are strong concept extractors but poor decision calibrators.
+We propose a three-stage post-hoc pipeline that exploits this asymmetry: (i)~interpretable evaluation dimensions are automatically mined from consensus exemplars; (ii)~an Observer--Debater--Judge chain extracts robust concept scores from the frozen VLM; and (iii)~locally-weighted ridge regression on a hybrid manifold calibrates these scores to human ratings.
+Applied as \textbf{UrbanAlign} on Place Pulse~2.0, the framework reaches 72.2\% accuracy ($\kappa{=}0.45$) across six perception categories, outperforming all baselines by +11.0\,pp and zero-shot VLM by +15.5\,pp, with full interpretability and zero weight modification.